fayras/vscode-simple-new-file/README.md

-# better-new-file README
+# simple-new-file README

-This is the README for your extension "better-new-file".
+This is the README for your extension "simple-new-file".
 After writing up a brief description, we recommend including the following sections.

 ## Features